anthonysharpy/nanofill/readme.md

 # NanoFill

-NanoFill is a low-latency market data orderbook and trading engine that records and analyses real market data.
+NanoFill is a C++ low-latency market data orderbook and trading engine that records and analyses real market data.

 The system is designed around a number of low-latency techniques: